 Emily Zimmerman is the lady behind Pear and Pepper.
 She works as a community kitchen coordinator by day, a freelance chef cooking deluxe, delicious vegan dishes and retro comfort food by night.
 She can be found at food events around the city, as well as at The Depanneur hosting the occasional vegan Workshop or Supper Club.

-Every weekend The Depanneur invites an amateur or professional guest chef to host a fun, informal dinner party.
+Every weekend The Depanneur invites a guest chef to host a fun, family-style dinner party.